2018 Eastern Washington Eagles football team

 The 2018 Eastern Washington Eagles football team represented Eastern Washington University in the 2018 NCAA Division I FCS football season.
 The team was coached by second year head coach Aaron Best.
 The Eagles played their home games at Roos Field in Cheney, Washington and were a member of the Big Sky Conference.
 They finished the season 12–3, 7–1 in Big Sky play to finish in a three-way tie for the Big Sky championship with UC Davis and Weber State.
 They received an at-large bid to the FCS playoffs, where they defeated Nicholls, UC Davis, and Maine to advance to the National Championship Game, where they lost to North Dakota State.

-Previous season

-The Eagles finished the 2017 season 7–4, 6–2 in Big Sky play to finish in a three-way tie for third place.
-Despite being ranked in the top 25 at the end of the regular season, they were not selected to participate in the FCS Playoffs.

 Preseason

 Polls

 On July 16, 2018 during the Big Sky Kickoff in Spokane, Washington, the Eagles were predicted to win the Big Sky by both the coaches and media.

 Preseason All-Conference Team

 The Eagles had three players selected to the Preseason All-Conference Team.